yashwanthmg/ideal-engine/README.md

 <h2 align="center">
-I'm a sales professional, catalog specialist, Instock and supply chain management pro with a brief exposure to marketing.
+I'm a sales professional, catalog specialist, Inventory and supply chain management pro with a brief exposure to marketing.
 </h2>

 I am passionate about my work and enjoy planning and executing projects.
 I am always looking for ways to solve problems through innovation.
 I have spent a significant amount of time in the Amazon ecosystem learning about processes, tools, LPs, and culture, which has helped me contribute effectively to my roles.
 I am skilled at people management and comfortable with team leadership.
 I am highly organized and able to delegate tasks effectively.
 I am also able to adapt easily to new learnings and efficiently teach myself the software and skills that I need to thrive in any environment.